DARSakthi/DARSakthi.github.io/index.markdown

 Email: dalton.sakthivadivel@verses.ai

-I am currently a visitor at the [mathematics department](https://www.gc.cuny.edu/mathematics) of the [CUNY Graduate Centre](https://www.gc.cuny.edu) under the Einstein Chair professorship in mathematics. senior researcher in the mathematics group at the [VERSES Research Lab](https://darsakthi.github.io/verses-lab/).
+I am currently a visitor at the [mathematics department](https://www.gc.cuny.edu/mathematics) of the [CUNY Graduate Centre](https://www.gc.cuny.edu) under the Einstein Chair professorship in mathematics.
+I am also senior researcher in the mathematics group at the [VERSES Research Lab](https://darsakthi.github.io/verses-lab/).
 I am on leave from Stony Brook University.
 Previously, I was at MIT.
 Since January 2022 much of my work has been funded by VERSES.

 For a summary of my current research, see [this page (/research)](https://darsakthi.github.io/research).
 I am broadly interested in topology and how it threads through different areas of algebra and analysis.
 I am often motivated by objects or questions in mathematical and statistical physics.
 I am particularly interested in probability theory and its applications.